tranngochoang/molecular-docs/docs/examples/examples.markdown

 nav_order: 3
 ---

+# Available DNA geometries
+{: .no-toc}

-The geometry examples have been controlled by macro files.
+The available DNA geometries have been controlled by macro files including in the Geant4 example.
 Associated pre-existing geometry files can be automatically downloaded where the application built [Running from source]({{"/docs/source" | relative_url}}).